Eligible applicants include:

 Can someone other than a teacher nominate me for this scholarship?

-No, JAX will only accept a teacher’s nomination.
+JAX will accept a teacher OR administrator's nomination.

 When can I apply?